QuentinRa/blog.quentinra.dev/maths/r/syntax/types/data-frame.md

 [Go back](../../index.md)

-A data.frame is a type used to store a sort of excel table.
-You got columns, rows and values so that's exactly the same.
-This is the type you will get after reading a CSV file, if not, a lot of datasets are Data.frames so it's used quite a lot.
+A data.frame is a type used to store a sort of Excel table.
+You got columns, rows, and values, so that's exactly the same.
+This is the type you will get after reading a CSV file, if not, a lot of datasets are Data.frames, so it's used quite a lot.

-The format is
-``data.frame(column_name = values, ... )``.
+The format is `data.frame(column_name = values, ... )`.
 If the
 values for a column are not enough to fill the longest column, then the values are recycled.

 ```r
 df <- data.frame(number = sample(1:100, 6), name = "Rosé")